zanywhale/example_code/PITCHME.md

 @[50-57](Abnormal input go to else condition)

 Note:
-This is real source code.
+Let's see the real source code.

 this is key alive, key die, my message, not my message

-in the not my message, work foolish.
+in the not my message, the key point at onion protocol.
+But work foolish.

-Because this condition get all abnormal input like this one.
+Because this condition gets all abnormal input like this one.

 but exactly this program doesn't die when recv this abnormal input.